kaBeech/tensort/README.md

 of the Bytemaps/Metabytes appearing in the second element.

 A Package is an array with two elements.
 The second element is a copy of a bit from the top of a Bytestack.
+[The first element is an integer representing the index of the bit's Bytestack in its Stackmap I think?
+I'm writing this note way after I wrote the rest of this and trying to make sense of it ^_^]

 Now, on to the algorithm!